 - Compliance Method 2 – No Load Growth/1% Investment: A qualifying utility can demonstrate compliance if it can show it has experienced minimal or no load growth over a three-year period; has only acquired renewable energy or has offset non-renewable energy with renewable energy credits (RECs); and has invested at least 1% of its total retail revenue requirement in renewable energy or RECs; or

 - Compliance Method 3 – Incremental Resource Cost /4% Investment: A qualifying utility can demonstrate compliance if the utility can demonstrate it has invested at least four percent of its total annual retail revenue requirement on the incremental cost of renewable resources that meet the RPS.
-Under this compliance method a utility calculates the incremental cost of its renewables resources that satisfy the RPS compared to an alternate or non-renewable resource or resources.
+Under this compliance method, a utility calculates the incremental cost of its renewable resources that satisfy the RPS compared to an alternate or non-renewable resource or resources.

 For purposes of the 2016 Mid-Year Report, Snohomish PUD elected the incremental resource or 4% investment method.
 The PUD’s investment in renewable energy for calendar year 2016 is approximately $34.34 million or 5.8% of its total annual retail revenue requirement.
 Therefore, the PUD’s incremental resource cost exceeds the 4% investment level, which is approximately equivalent to $23.69 million.
 The Revised Code of Washington Chapter 19.285, Section 050 states that a qualifying utility will be considered in compliance with the annual target created in the EIA for a given year if the utility invested four percent (4%) of its total annual retail revenue requirement on the incremental costs of eligible renewable resources, renewable energy certificates (RECs) or a combination of the two.